usnistgov/800-63-3/sp800-63-3/cover.md

 - SP 800-63C *Federation and Assertions* - Provides guidance on the use of federated identity and assertions to convey the results of authentication processes to a relying party.

-### IAL and AAL Summary
+### IAL, AAL, and FAL Summary

-A summary of each of the identity and authenticator assurance levels is provided below.
+A summary of each of the identity, authenticator, and federation assurance levels is provided below.

 **Identity Assurance Level 1** – At this level, attributes provided in conjunction with the authentication process, if any, are self-asserted.